© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhaslas Pond South Dam is a scheduled monument protected by Cadw under reference GM624.
 View the official record →

-Rhaslas Pond South Dam is a post-medieval dam forming part of a water management system in Wales.
+Rhaslas Pond South Dam is a post-medieval dam situated in Wales and recorded within the Cadw schedule of monuments as SAM GM624.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM624.

 Rhaslas Pond South Dam dates from the post medieval period, and is classified as a dam.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhaslas Pond South Dam is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM624.